saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 fi
 ```

-- **Dynamic exception handling**: The script automatically detects whether the property file contains assertion-based properties or runtime exception properties.
-- **Conditional configuration**: Based on detection, it sets appropriate SPF configuration flags like `runtime.exception` and `search.multiple_errors`.
+The script detects whether the property file contains assertion-based properties or runtime exception properties.
+Based on detection, it sets appropriate SPF configuration flags like `runtime.exception` and `search.multiple_errors`.
 As discussed earlier in **Assertion Mode** these flags are set to *false*, but *true* in the case of **RuntimeException Mode**

 In runtime exception mode, the script: